Gayatri-Rout/Pizza-Sales-Dashboard/README.md

 5. **Average Pizzas Per Order**: Average number of pizzas sold per order.

 ### Charts Requirement
-In addition to KPIs, I wanted to visualize various aspects of our pizza sales data.
+In addition to KPIs, I wanted to visualize various aspects of the pizza sales data.
 The following charts were identified for this purpose:
 1. **Daily Trend for Total Orders**: Bar chart displaying the daily trend of total orders over a specific time period.
 2. **Monthly Trend for Total Orders**: Line chart illustrating the hourly trend of total orders throughout the day.
 3. **Percentage of Sales by Pizza Category**: Pie chart showing the distribution of sales across different pizza categories.